$400 Payday Loans: How to Get Fast Cash Today

 What Happens If You Can’t Repay a $400 Payday Loan?

-Failing to repay your 400 payday loan on schedule can trigger extra fees and potential legal actions.
+Failing to repay your 400 loans online on schedule can trigger extra fees and potential legal actions.
 Some providers charge late penalties that add up quickly, raising the loan cost beyond the original principal.
 Others might try to withdraw funds repeatedly from your checking account, causing overdraft charges from your bank.
 This pattern can push you into a cycle of debt, where you pay ongoing fees without making real progress on the principal.

 In extreme cases, a payday lender might pursue legal avenues if you continue missing payments.
 This step might involve court filings that could damage your credit score further.
 Communication can be helpful if you anticipate trouble repaying.
 Reach out to the lender to discuss a payment plan or extension that might lessen some of the immediate burden.